 |---|---|

-💬 Fitness consumers want honest, powerful content — Nike delivers exactly that.
+Fitness consumers want honest, powerful content — and Nike delivers exactly that.

-Nike’s marketing works because its products match the message.
+Nike’s marketing works because its products support the same message.

 | Area | Marketing Message | Product Execution |